eecs484db/eecs484db.github.io/wn23/p3-mongodb/p3-mongodb.md

 {​"user_id"​:​​ 100,​ ​"friends"​:​​ 200​​},
 {​"user_id"​:​​ 100,​ ​"friends"​:​​ 300​​}
 ```

 {: data-variant="no-line-numbers" }

 You do not need to return anything for this query.

-You​ ​may ​find​ [`​$unwind`](https://www.mongodb.com/docs/manual/reference/operator/aggregation/unwind/)​ ​helpful.
-You may use `$project` and `$out` to create the collection, or you may insert tuples into `flat_users` iteratively.
+You​ ​may ​find​ [`​$unwind`](https://www.mongodb.com/docs/v3.6/reference/operator/aggregation/unwind/)​ ​helpful.
+You may use [`$project`](https://www.mongodb.com/docs/v3.6/reference/operator/aggregation/project/) and [`$out`](https://www.mongodb.com/docs/v3.6/reference/operator/aggregation/out/) to create the collection, or you may insert tuples into `flat_users` iteratively.

 #### Query 3: City Dwellers

 Create a collection named `cities`.
 Each document in the collection should contain two fields: a field called `_id` holding the city name, and a users field holding an array of `user_id`s who currently live in that city.
+The `user_id`s do not need to be sorted but should be distinct.
 For example, if users 10, 20 and 30 live in Bucklebury, the following document will be in the collection `cities`:

 ```javascript
 {​"_id"​:​​ "Bucklebury",​ ​"users"​:​​ [ 10, 20, 30]​​}
 ```

 {: data-variant="no-line-numbers" }

 You do not need to return anything for this query.

-You​ ​may find [`​$group`](https://www.mongodb.com/docs/manual/reference/operator/aggregation/group/) ​helpful.
+You​ ​may find [`​$group`](https://www.mongodb.com/docs/v3.6/reference/operator/aggregation/group/) ​helpful.

 #### Query 4: Matchmaker

 Find all `user_id` pairs (A, B) that meet the following requirements:

 - user A is `"male"` and user B is `"female"`
 - the difference between their year of births (`YOB`) is less than the specified `year_diff`
 - user A and user B are not friends
 - user A and user B are from the same `hometown.city`

 Your query should return a JSON array of pairs, where each pair is an array with two `user_id`s.
 In other words, you should return an array of arrays.

-You may find [`cursor.forEach()`](https://www.mongodb.com/docs/v3.0/reference/method/cursor.forEach/) useful.
+You may find [`cursor.forEach()`](https://www.mongodb.com/docs/v3.0/reference/method/cursor.forEach/) helpful.
 You may also use [`array.indexOf()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/indexOf) to check for the non-friend constraints.

 #### Query 5: Oldest Friends